The Report That Changed Blogging.

 I bought another blog to grow my audience.

-It made sense to me.
-Big companies did it all the time, buying other companies to expand their reach and add new income streams.
+Big companies did it all the time, buying other companies to expand their reach, add new income streams and increase their value.

 Why couldn’t I buy a blog to reach new readers and add new income streams too?